-We’ve all wondered how we would survive in a life or death situation with nothing but your bollocks to the wind for company.
+We’ve all wondered how we would survive in a life or death situation with nothing but your bits to the wind for company.
 Scraping by with what little resources you can muster before eventually going on to become the hyper-violent equivalent of Robinson Crusoe.
-That’s exactly what the best survival games do, to make you feel like the ruler of your own cultivated kingdom.
+That’s exactly what the best survival games do: make you feel like the ruler of your own cultivated kingdom.

 The Best Survival Games

 Publisher: 505 Games

 Platform(s): PC, PS4, PS3, Xbox One, 360, Wii U

 While its sequel may have failed to capture the same magic, How To Survive’s one of the most engrossing zombie games of recent times.

 Not because of the blood and guts, but because of how it takes you from a hapless idiot with a stick to the conqueror of the undead.
 You’re stranded on a desert island with nothing but hordes of the undead and some suspicious residents for company.

 How To Survive’s big mechanic is that you can find new passages from a survival book and then apply them to your character, meaning that you’re always learning and growing with each passing day.

 If the top-down perspective doesn’t do it for you, you can buy How To Survive – Third Person Standalone to change things up.